Daniel Island Community Fund (DICF)

 Resident Matching Program

-Beyond the annual matching campaign, many residents donate to various nonprofit organizations on their own.
+Many residents and businesses donate to various nonprofit organizations on their own.
 As part of the philanthropic spirit, the Daniel Island Community Fund will accept matching requests for these donations.
 Match requests will be reviewed in the fourth quarter of each year.

 How does your donation qualify for a match?